digital-asset/docs.daml.com/docs/3.1/docs/tsa-arch/why-daml.rst

 ===============================
 An app user is an organization that subscribes to the Daml application to use the services provided by the app provider.

 Apart from the operational benefits such as significant reduction in operational costs, an app user can participate in cross-organization workflows without the reconciliation challenges.
-The Daml app relieves the app-users from maintaining their own record-keeping systems.
+The Daml app relieves the app users from maintaining their own record-keeping systems.
 They can now focus on building their decision-making system because the Daml app gives them a real-time fully-reconciled system of records with their counterparties.

 Enterprise Requirements: Privacy and Independent Control
 ********************************************************